nruffin95/Social-Network-API/README.md

   ## Usage

-  ### In order to use this app, install Node.js in the terminal and follow these Instructions: To run the test type npm run test in the terminal and to markup use node index.
+  ### In order to use this app, install Node.js in the terminal and follow these Instructions: Install nodemon and run "npm run dev"

   ## License